skagankose/ada_fall_2017/index.md

 Every technologies are dominated by the US, especially for solar thermic, hydro, tidal and wave.
 This is not surprising since USPTO is a US company.

-Solar Photovoltaic: Japan, Korea and Taiwan follows the US in the ranking, we can note that their investment in this sector highly increased in the past 3 years.
+**Solar Photovoltaic**: Japan, Korea and Taiwan follows the US in the ranking.
+It can be note that their investment in this sector highly increased in the past 3 years.
 Germany, France and China arrive after in the ranking

-Solar Themic: US and Japan are the first for this technolog.
-However, Germany and Spain are 3rd and 4th with a big investment in that sector in 2015.
+**Solar Themic**: US and Japan are the first for this technology.
+However, European countries like Germany or Spain are 3rd and 4th with a big investment in that sector in 2015.

-Wind: Germany outperforms Japan in that sector and take the second rank.
-We can also note the big effort of Denmark in that area which take the 4th rank.
-The politic of developping wind energy in those 2 countries explains this good performance
+**Wind**: Germany outperforms Japan in that sector and takes the second rank.
+We can also note the big effort of Denmark in that area with a 4th rank.
+The politic of developping wind energy in those 2 European countries explains their good performance

-Hydro is highly dominated by the US followed by Japan and Germany.
+**Hydro**: This sector is highly dominated by the US followed by Japan and Germany.
 Canada is ranked 4th with 62% of its energy produce by hydroelectricity.

-Tidal and Wave: Highliy dominated by the US.
+**Tidal and Wave**: This technology is highliy dominated by the US.
 The UK becomes second with a high investment in 2014.
 We can notice that European countries like France, Spain, Italy, Norway and Finland are also investing in this technology, especially the past few years.

-Carbon Capture: Japan and Korea are at the forefront of the research for this technology after the US and invested a lot during 2016 which is auspicious for the future.
+**Carbon Capture**: Japan and Korea are at the forefront of the research for this technology after the US and invested a lot during 2016 which is auspicious for the future.

-Renewable energy in gerneral: The ranking follows the general trend of all the specific renewable energy with the US fist, followed by Japan, Germany, Korea and Denmark.
+**Renewable energy in gerneral**: The ranking follows the general trend of all the specific renewable energy with the US fist, followed by Japan, Germany, Korea and Denmark.
 We can note that China which is a big country is only 9th and Russie do not even appear in the top 10.
+(This part is only available in the notebook to not overload the website)

+The next study cassifies each technology by companies

 <a id='companies_solar_photo'></a>
 ![Image](img/companies_solar_photo.png)